Skip to content

 Is Whitman College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Whitman College earn a median of $67,589, roughly in line with national averages for graduates.
+Ten years out, alumni of Whitman College earn a median of $67,589, roughly in line with the national average for college graduates.

 $45,594